Thank you for reading our post, please rate this article at the end.

 Sliding Hitch

 This is only an option if your truck is under eight feet.
-This hitch ensures that your recreational vehicle does not collide with your truck while you are driving in a sharp corner.
+This hitch ensures that your recreational vehicle does not collide with your car while you are driving around a sharp corner.

-The problem with this hitch is that you must manually slide it, which is a hassle.
+The problem with this hitch is that it requires manual sliding, which is a hassle.

-Imagine getting out of your truck before a sharp turn, adjusting to your recreational vehicle’s connection, locking the hitch into place, getting in the car, and resetting it after you pass the corner.
+Imagine getting out of your truck before a sharp turn, adjusting to your recreational vehicle’s connection, locking the hitch into place, getting back in the car, and then resetting it after you’ve passed the corner.

 That took a lot of words to describe, and it will even take more time to perform.